MarcinOrlowski/process-dotenv/README.md

-# DotEnv building Helper #
+# Process DotEnv - .env building helper tool #

 DotEnv file (`.env`) are often used as runtime configuration files (i.e. Laravel based PHP projects) and are not stored in your repository, so if you use Continuous Integration (CI) tools like Team City, you need to create that `.env` file before tests can be started.
-DotEnv Helper is created to help you with step.
+Process DotEnv tool wass created to help you with step.

 The main assumption is that you usually have file like `.env.dist` in your repository (so people know how to create production `.env`).
-DotEnv helper reads that file and tries to get values for keys present in the file by looking into environmental variables or command line arguments to produce populated, ready to use DotEnv file.
+This tool reads that file and tries to get values for keys present in the file by looking into environmental variables or command line arguments to produce populated, ready to use DotEnv file.
 Having `.env` created that way lets you keep all needed runtime configuration (i.e. API keys etc) directly in CI configuration, in run step in Team City.